-Dawn T. Corso is an Assistant Professor of Music Education and Ethnomusicology and serves as Coordinator for the Music Education Area in the Fred Fox School of Music, affiliated faculty member for the Applied Ethnomusicology and Intercultural Arts Research and Social, Cultural, and Critical Theory Graduate Interdisciplinary Programs (GIDPs) in the Graduate College, and affiliated faculty for the Africana Studies Program in the College of Humanities at the University of Arizona.
+Dawn T. Corso is an Assistant Professor of Music Education and Ethnomusicology in the Fred Fox School of Music, affiliated faculty member for the Applied Ethnomusicology and Intercultural Arts Research and Social, Cultural, and Critical Theory Graduate Interdisciplinary Programs (GIDPs) in the Graduate College, and affiliated faculty for the Africana Studies Program in the College of Humanities at the University of Arizona.

 Dr. Corso earned a Doctor of Philosophy (Ph.D.), Division of Cognition, Language, Learning, and Culture, and a Master of Arts (M.A.), Division of Socio-Cultural Perspectives in Education, both with emphases in ethnomusicology and music education, from the Department of Educational Psychology in the College of Education at the University of Illinois at Urbana-Champaign.
 She also holds a Bachelor of Arts (B.A.) in ethnomusicology and a Bachelor of Arts (B.A.) in anthropology, both with an emphasis in psychology, from the University of Illinois and an Associate of Arts (A.A.) in anthropology with an emphasis in music from Lincoln Land Community College.
 Her graduate work first focused on the implementation of multicultural music education in general music settings and later shifted to music-dance communities of practice and informal learning processes amongst African-American children as they occurred outside school settings.